Hairy Bikers

+Myers and King, who both had backgrounds in television production, had known each other since the 1990s.
+Their first appearance on UK television as presenters was The Hairy Bikers' Cookbook (2004–2008).
+Their other series include The Hairy Bikers' Food Tour of Britain (2009), The Hairy Bikers' Asian Adventure (2014), Hairy Bikers: Route 66 (2019), and The Hairy Bikers Go North (2021).
+They also wrote 27 cookbooks, including eight diet books, and The Hairy Bikers Blood, Sweat and Tyres: The Autobiography (2015).

+In May 2022, Myers revealed he had been diagnosed with cancer; whilst he received treatment, they made The Hairy Bikers Go Local and The Hairy Bikers: Coming Home for Christmas (both 2023).
+Myers died on 28 February 2024, during the airing of their final series, The Hairy Bikers Go West (2024).

 Presenters

-Both Myers and King have a background in TV and film production.
-Myers is a professional make-up artist, specialising in prosthetics, while King served as locations manager on numerous productions including the Harry Potter films and Byker Grove.
+Both Myers and King had a background in TV and film production.
+Myers was a professional make-up artist, specialising in prosthetics, while King served as locations manager on numerous productions including the Harry Potter films and Byker Grove.

-They met in 1992 on the set of a TV drama entitled The Gambling Man which was based on a Catherine Cookson novel.
+They met in 1995 on the set of a TV drama entitled The Gambling Man, which was based on a Catherine Cookson novel.
 King was the second assistant director and Myers was head of prosthetics, hair and make-up on the production.
-Both got tattoos of Che Guevara on their right arm, in 2006 while filming in Argentina.
+While filming in Argentina in 2006, both men got tattoos of Che Guevara on their right arms.
 Simon King is a supporter of Newcastle United.
+Myers died on 28 February 2024 after being diagnosed with cancer.